Waqar-107/ASU-CSE-259-Prolog/Recitation-8/Project Tutorial.md

 - Check out the code changes shown in the slides (recitation-8). **The red marked line is the required change.**

   <img src="./assets/chess-task-3-0.png" alt="" height="150" width="750"/>

+### Other notes
+- Inside the `execute_command` we have called `respond_to`.
+There are two things inside.
+One selects the best move determined by the alpha beta pruning, and other finishes the move.
+By finish, we mean check whether the situation is checkmate or stalemate or if not any of these two, we update the board.
+But these are implemented.